Regional District of Nanaimo directors getting started on budgeting decisions - BC Local News

 Directors were presented with a proposed financial plan on Nov.
 24, with a total tax requisition of $65.7 million and total operating expenses of $129 million.

-Residents of the City of Nanaimo are projected to see a 4.5 per cent increase in their RDN tax requisition, with general services property tax anticipated to increase $4 per $100,000 of assessed value to $95.
+Residents of the City of Parksville are anticipated to see a 1.8 per cent increase in their RDN tax requisition, with general services property tax anticipated to increase $2.43 per $100,000 of assessed value to $135.

+City of Nanaimo is projected to see a 4.5 per cent increase, with general services property tax anticipated to increase $4 per $100,000 of assessed value to $95.

 The District of Lantzville is anticipated to see a 2.8 per cent increase, amounting to $74 per $100,000.